-Alpaka configures a lot of its functionality at compile time.
-Therefore a lot of compiler and link flags are needed, which are set by CMake arguments.
-The beginning of this section introduces the general Alpaca flag.
-The last parts of the section describe back-end specific flags.
+Alpaka configures a large part of its functionality at compile time.
+Therefore, a lot of compiler and link flags are needed, which are set by CMake arguments.
+First, we show a simple way to build alpaka for different back-ends using CMake Presets.
+The second part of the documentation shows the general and back-end specific alpaka CMake flags.